| Written by Michal Wozniakowski-Zehenter

 Mining is a risky occupation, with dangers ranging from collapses to harmful particles.
 The good news is that the industry has significantly improved health and safety.
 Risks in mining jobs vary, but common injuries include body stress, slips and falls, and being hit by moving objects.
 Prolonged exposure to dust can also cause lung diseases.
 Legislation and workplace standards exist to minimize harm, and mine operators provide necessary training.
 Mental health issues are slightly higher in the mining industry, with resources available for support.

-What is the most important in miners' safety?
+What is the most important thing for miners' safety?

 A comprehensive safety culture is the most important factor in ensuring miner safety.
 It includes a commitment from management, training and education, hazard identification and risk assessment, effective communication, compliance with regulations, provision of personal protective equipment, hazard controls and engineering solutions, emergency preparedness, continuous improvement and learning, and employee engagement and empowerment.
 A strong safety culture prioritizes safety, promotes accountability, and creates a safe work environment.